 The process of identifying solutions involved in-depth investigation and analysis by the Project Team in partnership with the Community Engineering Corps (CECorps, described below) for each of the seven communities.
 Alternative options were identified and a final recommended solution offered for each community.
 The Environmental Justice Coalition for Water (EJCW) led the community engagement effort, working extensively with each community to collect information, inform them about the alternative solutions, and assist them in selecting a preferred option.
+The Project Team worked with a consulting engineer to address feedback Technical Advisory Committee on the CECorps Reports in coversheets to the reports and also in an Engineer's Memorandum (Appendix 4.14).
 These steps are described in more detail below.